rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ...
 ```

-First, we will briefly review ratpac commands and their syntax.
+First, we will briefly review ratpac-two commands and their syntax.
 Then we will work through an example synthesizing multiple commands into a macro file.
-A comprehensive review requires extensive knowledge of the software.
+A comprehensive understanding requires extensive knowledge of the software.
 Revisiting this guide is recommended as you read through the rest of the documentation.

 ## 1. ratpac-two Commands and Workflow